jackyng88/cp4i-financial-asset-es-compliance-svc/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## What this microservice does

+Currently this microservice acts as the first of the microservices.
+It contains a mock producer that creates a mock Java "FinancialMessage" POJO with the compliance_service boolean set to true initially.
+It will then send that mocked message to the Kafka topic.
+The service will then pull from the topic, change it's compliance_service boolean to false and the trade_validation flag to true to signal that to the next microservice for consumption.

 ## Setting the environment variables prior to use

 Run the following command and replace the items in <> with your values prior to running the application.
 Note that the CERT_LOCATION environment variable is only necessary if you need to connect to an Event Streams instance on Cloud Pak for Integration for example.